INTERVENTIONS & TECHNOLOGY

 PREVENTIVE COGNITIVE THERAPY

-Developed by Claudi Bockting, Preventive Cognitive Therapy (PTC) is an exentensively researched method for relapse prevention in depression.
-Thoughout 8 sessions, clients and therapeut develop a tailor-made plan to overcome depression relapse.
+Developed by Claudi Bockting, Preventive Cognitive Therapy (PCT) is an extensively researched method for relapse prevention in depression.
+Throughout 8 sessions, clients and therapist develop a tailor-made plan to overcome depression relapse.
 PCT is cost effective, can be used alongside or as an alternative to anti-depressants and has been shown to provide significant protection against relapse over a period of 2 to 20 years.
-PCT is selected for dissimination via the Ministry of Health and MIND.
+PCT is selected for dissemination via the Ministry of Health and MIND.

 Evidence-based intervention against relapse in depression and anxiety